peerdavid/netatmo-skill/README.md

-# Amazon Alexa <-> Netatmo Wetter Station
+# Alexa skill for Netatmo weather stations

-This is a german amazon alexa skill, to get values from your netatmo wetterstation.
+This is a german amazon alexa skill, to get values from your netatmo weather stations.
 <br /><b>This is not the official version.
-Currently (12/2016) there exists no official skill for the netatmo wetterstation.</b>
+Currently (12/2016) there exists no official skill for netatmo weather stations.</b>

 ## HowTo use
 Ask Alexa: